Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

 Estateguru-Review-2023-Revenue-Sources-P2P

-In 2020, EstateGuru also started to charge fees to its investors.
-These include a 3% transaction fee for sales onb the secondary market (EUR 132,000 in 2022), an inactivity fee of EUR 10 per month and a withdrawal fee of EUR 1.
+Since 2020, Estateguru has also introduced fees that are charged to investors.
+These include a 3% transaction fee for sales on the secondary market (EUR 132,000 in 2022), an inactivity fee of EUR 10 per month (which is charged after 12 months without any transactions) and a withdrawal fee of EUR 3.

 Profitability